Container Seal Numbers: The Silent Guardians of International Trade

 Importance of Recording Container Seal Numbers

-Meticulously recording container seal numbers is crucial.
+Accurate recording of container seal numbers is crucial.
 These numbers serve as a vital link in the chain of custody, providing a traceable record of the container's journey.
 By recording the seal number at each stage of the shipping process, stakeholders can verify the integrity of the container and its contents.
 This documentation is essential for resolving any disputes or claims that may arise during transit.